hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

   finder.items[URL(string:"file:///Users/jsmith/Desktop")].files

-Some specifiers may identify different objects at different times, according to changes in the application's state, e.g.:
+Some specifiers may identify different objects at different times, according to changes in the application's state:

   itunes.currentTrack

-Specifiers may identify objects that do not actually exist as discreet entities within the application's underlying data structures, but are interpreted on the fly as proxies to the relevant portions of implementation-level data structures, e.g.:
+Some specifiers may identify data that doesn't exist as distinct objects within the application's underlying Model layer, but instead describe how to find content within other internal data structures such as a character buffer or SQLite backing store.
+For instance:

   textedit.documents[1].text.characters